Ranked! The 13 best players of the 2018 World Cup so far

 Pre-tournament talk focused on attacking duo Edinson Cavani and Luis Suarez tormenting defences, and Uruguay easily qualifying for the knockout stage from the World Cup’s weakest group.

-It hasn’t quite worked out that way; although the Celeste are indeed through with two wins and no goals conceded, their pragmatic (to be kind) approach has stifled their attacking prowess.
+It hasn’t quite worked out that way; although the Celeste are indeed through with two wins and no goals conceded, their pragmatic approach has stifled their attacking prowess.
 For many sides that would be a big problem, but less so for Uruguay, who boast arguably the best centre-back partnership in the competition.

-Luckily for Oscar Tabarez, they love scoring international goals too: Gimenez’s wonderful header was enough to secure all three points for a lacklustre Uruguay against Egypt in their opening match.
+Gimenez has been brilliant thus far, with his headed winner against Egypt the icing on the cake.

 2. Denis Cheryshev (Russia)

-Cheryshev started Russia’s World Cup opener against Saudi Arabia on the bench, and on the fringes of Stanislav Cherchesov’s Russia side.
-Ninety minutes later, the Villarreal winger had grabbed a record: the first substitute to score in a World Cup opener, which he added to with another in the 91st minute.
+Cheryshev began Russia’s World Cup opener against Saudi Arabia among the substitutes, and on the fringes of Stanislav Cherchesov’s Russia side.
+Ninety minutes later, the Villarreal winger had helped himself to a record: the first substitute to score in a World Cup opener, which he added to with another in the 91st minute.

-Cheryshev’s first goal was lovely – a beautiful touch to both control the ball and commit two defenders, before rifling it into the top corner beyond Saudi keeper Abdullah Al-Mayoof.
-His second – Russia’s fourth – was even better.
-After getting on the end of Artem Dzyuba’s knockdown, the 27-year-old’s first touch controlled the ball perfectly and his second, struck with the outside of his left foot, sent it sailing over Al-Mayoof and into the net.

-That earned him a start against Russia to replace the injured Alan Dzagoev – and a third goal of the tournament in Russia’s 3-1 victory over Egypt.
-Nice.
+Both goals were superb finishes and earned him a start against Egypt a few days later.
+He again got his name on the scoresheet as the hosts ran out 3-1 winners, with Cheryshev a constant threat with his speed and trickery.

 1. Cristiano Ronaldo (Portugal)

-Portugal were generally overlooked in the run-up to the tournament, despite being reigning European champions.
-The utilitarian way in which they won Euro 2016 was seen much more as a weakness than a potential strength, yet their ability to get a result when they don’t deserve it has proved to be a huge plus once again.

-Portugal weren’t particularly great against Iberian neighbours Spain, then scrapped a 1-0 against Morocco having been the inferior side for much of the contest.
-Neither nation could cope with Ronaldo, whose development from being one of the game’s best wingers to its best penalty-box predator is nothing short of remarkable.
+Portugal weren’t particularly great against Iberian neighbours Spain in their opening game, and they scraped a 1-0 win against Morocco having been the inferior side for much of the contest.
+But neither opponent could cope with Ronaldo, whose development from being one of the game’s best wingers to its foremost penalty-box predator is nothing short of remarkable.

-He was perfect against Spain to the tune of a hat-trick; the difference between a point and a hammering.
-His headed winner from a corner against Morocco took him above Ferenc Puskas and into second for all-time international goals.
+Ronaldo was perfect against Spain to the tune of a hat-trick; the difference between a point and a hammering.
+His headed winner from a corner against Morocco means only Iran legend Ali Daei has scored more international goals than the Real Madrid man.

 Get the best features, fun and footballing frolics straight to your inbox every week.